socs-kul/socs-kul.github.io/_exercises/9-cache.md

 .center-image }

-Additionally, when a program accesses a memory location, it is likely to access nearby memory locations in a near future (think for instance about nearby variables on the stack or nearby array members).
+Additionally, when a program accesses a memory location, it is likely to access nearby memory locations in the near future (think for instance about nearby variables on the stack or nearby array members).
 This is called **spatial locality**.
 Hence, when a memory location is accessed, we transfer entire blocks (multiple contiguous words in memory) into the cache at once, pulling nearby data into the cache.